-Speedster22i BRAM Configuration Editor
+Speedster16t BRAM Configuration Editor

-The BRAM Configuration Editor provides a simplified graphical wizard for creating a BRAM configuration file (.acxip).
-This editor allows the user to generate the required design files for BRAM configuration.
-See Creating an IP Configuration (see page 387).
+The Speedster16t BRAM Configuration Editor provides a simplified graphical wizard for creating a BRAM configuration.
+This editor allows the user to generate the required design files for the configured BRAM.
+See Creating an IP Configuration (see page 288).

-By default, the BRAM Configuration Editor is included in the Perspective (Window -> Open Perspective -> IP Configuration).
+By default, the BRAM Configuration Editor is included in the P Configuration perspective (Window -> Open Perspective -> IP Configuration).
 The BRAM configuration information fits into a single page, unlike more complicated IP editors.

-Once the user has configured the BRAM to meet their requirements, and the BRAM Configuration Editor has determined that there are no errors in the configuration, the user may choose to generate their IP design files (see Generating the IP Design Files (see page 389)).
+Once the user has configured the BRAM to meet their requirements, and the BRAM Configuration Editor has determined that there are no errors in the configuration, the user may choose to generate their IP design files (see Generating the IP Design Files (see page 290)).